 So, what should we do about it and where do we go from here?

 Well, the idea that Italians invented soda seems to be entrenched in the minds of the current generation and a significant percentage of cafés serve these Italian soda style drinks.
 As we’ve seen in the cocktail world, inertia is a very difficult thing to overcome.

-I’m not even American, but feel that this is a legitimate case of lost American history.
-Aside from barbeque, America’s only other culinary strength is drinks.
+I’m not even American but feel that this is a legitimate case of lost American history.
+Aside from barbeque, America’s only other culinary strength are drinks.
 The cocktail remains strong, even though it has suffered some serious indignities, but the authentic American soda has really lost its way.
 And really, the history and development of soda is a fascinating part of American culture.